fmillion-mnsu/cs306-s25/G_ASSIGN1.md

      ![Example of successful ping in Wireshark UI](assets/ga1_3.png)

-1. Once you've pinged *both* group members, stop the capture and *save the capture file* using your first name and last initial as the capture file name (e.g. `flintm.cap`).
+1. Once you've pinged *both* group members, **stop** the capture (under the Capture menu) and *save the capture file* using your first name and last initial as the capture file name (e.g. `flintm`).
+The file should get an extension of `.cap`, `.pcap`, or `.pcapng` - any is OK.

     > In the event that your group has two members with the same first name and same last initial, you can use your full last name in the filename, but do *not* include any separators - i.e. `flintmillion`, not `flint-million`, `flint_million`, `flint.million` etc.

 1. Have one group member collect the capture files for each group member and submit the files to the D2L dropbox for your group as one submission.

+> If you disabled the Windows Firewall rule that blocks pings, this command will turn that rule back on:
+>
+> `netsh advfirewall firewall set rule name="File and Printer Sharing (Echo Request - ICMPv4-In)" new enable=No`

+## If you have trouble

+If you are finding that you cannot ping a group member *but that group member* ***can*** *ping you*, then it suggests that person might have a restrictive firewall installed on their computer.

+Check if you have any extra firewall applications installed other than the default built-in system firewall.
+If so, disable those firewall applications *temporarily* during the assignment.

 ## Submission